githwxi/ATS-Xanadu/docgen/TEMPTORY/TBP-intro.md

 automatically find based on contextual information an implementation of `g_equal<int>` needed for compiling `list_equal<int>`.

-Templates in Temptory are embeddable in the sense that they can be implemented in the body of a function.
+Templates in ATS3 are embeddable in the sense that they can be implemented in the body of a function.
 For instance, the previous template `list_fequal` can be given an implementation based on `list_equal` as follows:

 ```ats